wojnet/wojnet/README.md

 # 👋 Hello githubers

-My name is Wojciech and I'm polish IT student with passion in nerdy stuff.
+My name is Wojciech and I'm polish IT student with passion in nerdy stuff (AutoCAD).
 I'm currently learning ASP.NET Core to make some great things in the future!

 ## Some of my work